pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 ![Pubnub dashboard](https://raw.githubusercontent.com/pluralsight/guides/master/images/52106251-88ef-4d6b-ba51-ab30d54afd28.png)

 You can either create a new app or use the demo app.
-When you click on this app, you'll something like the following:
+When you click on it, you'll something like the following:

 ![Pubnub dashboard](https://raw.githubusercontent.com/pluralsight/guides/master/images/d5cf3593-e7b9-4992-951b-4c1df8edb9e3.png)